OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/guide-azure-services.md

     <div class="info" markdown="1">

-    The availability of the settings in Azure depend on how your Azure account is managed.
-You may create some of the resources or ask your administrators to do it for you.
-This may apply, for example, to your Azure subscription, resource group, available locations, and service plans.
+    The availability of the settings in Azure depends on your Azure account permissions.
+You may have to ask your administrators to create resources if your account doesn't have permissions to create them.

     </div>

-5. You are back to the Azure home page and there's a notification that a deployment is in process.
+1. You are back to the Azure home page and there's a notification that a deployment is in process.
 Once the deployment of your bot finishes, you can get the settings you need for the OutSystems Chatbot component.

 ## Troubleshooting

 Here are troubleshooting tips that can help you resolve issues in Azure.

-### Azure resource provider is not registered
+### Azure resource provider isn't registered

-While creating a resource in Azure you get the following error: "Azure (resource name) resource provider is not registered, please click to search (resource handle) and register it first".
+While creating a resource in Azure you get the following error: "Azure (resource name) resource provider isn't registered, please click to search (resource handle) and register it first".

-Check if the combination of settings in **Subscription** and **Resource group** can be used together.
-You may be trying to create a resource in a group that doesn't belong to the subscription (or vice versa).
+Check if the combination of settings in **Subscription** and **Resource group** match.
+You may be trying to create a resource in a group that doesn't belong to the subscription, or vice versa.